antlr/grammars-v4/swift2/README.md

 ![Figure 4](doc/images/readme4.png)

-it chooses postfix_expr:function_call_expression over postfix_expr:function_call_expression:primary, which is good as the (...) shouldn't be interpreted as another statement. the precedence makes it seem first alt, primary, should be taken but it's not just precedence taken into consideration. it's that f(...) matches the rule by taking the postfix_expr:function_call_expression option.
+It chooses postfix_expr:function_call_expression over postfix_expr:function_call_expression:primary,
+which is good as the (...) shouldn't be interpreted as another statement.
+The precedence makes it seem first alt, primary, should be taken but it's not just precedence taken into consideration.
+It's that f(...) matches the rule by taking the postfix_expr:function_call_expression option.

 11/18/15.
 Error in published grammar; some types are optional here: